mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 Psychologist 8, 185-190.

 T. Lomas, J.C.
 Medina, I. Ivtzan, S. Rupprecht, F.J.
 Eiroa-Orosa (2017).
-**The impact of mindfulness on the wellbeing and performance of
+The impact of mindfulness on the wellbeing and performance of educators:
-educators: A systematic review of the empirical literature**.
+A systematic review of the empirical literature.
 Teaching and Teacher Education, 61 (2017), pp. 132-141

 Tait, M. (2008).
 Resilience as a contributor to novice teacher success, commitment, and retention.
 Teacher Education Quarterly, 35(4), 57e75.